toxidity-18/JAVASCRIPT-NODE.JS-JSON-FULL-COURSE/M_S_C_JAVASCRIPT/Functions.md

 - How to shorten or generalize with use of parameter code ln 38 to 44
 ## Demo function as return values  ...
 - If you visit the ATM you exepct money paper money ... likewise with javascript which return value from a function .

+## DEFINING A FUNCTION WITH USE OF FUNCTION DECLARATION ...
+- Check on code ln 61 to 64 .

+   i.e Depth in detail
+   - The pointer 'razzle' is the function name which we use to invoke or call the function .
+   - To invoke the function we add '(' after the function name .Code ln 65 to 67
+   - NB : Invoking can be done first then declare the function .
+Code ln 68 to 74
+  ## Define the term hoisting ...
+  - Js ability to invoke a function before declaring the function .
+  - Look at code ln 77 to 81
+  ## Define function expression ...